Ambulance response times

 Category 1 ambulance calls are those that are classified as life-threatening and needing immediate intervention and/or resuscitation, e.g. cardiac or respiratory arrest.
 The national standard sets out that all ambulance trusts must respond to Category 1 calls in 7 minutes on average and respond to 90% of Category 1 calls in 15 minutes.

-The average Category 1 response time improved from 7 minutes 37 seconds in April 2018 to 6 minutes 54 seconds in May 2019.
+The average Category 1 response time improved from 7 minutes 44 seconds in May 2018 to 6 minutes 54 seconds in May 2019.
 Response times fluctuated for the following two years, with the 7-minute target last being met in April 2021, with an average response time of exactly 7 minutes.

 Ambulance response times to emergency situations

 Category 2 ambulance calls are those that are classed as an emergency or a potentially serious condition that may require rapid assessment, urgent on-scene intervention and/or urgent transport.
 For example, a person may have had a heart attack or stroke or be suffering from sepsis or major burns.
 All ambulance trusts should respond to Category 2 calls in 18 minutes on average and respond to 90% of Category 2 calls in 40 minutes.
 In January 2023, an additional objective was added to respond to Category 2 calls in 30 minutes on average for 2023/24.
+This national target also features in the 2024/25 NHS objectives.

 The intent for Categories 2, 3 and 4 is to ensure that patients in these categories who require transportation receive a conveying resource in a timeframe that is appropriate to their clinical needs.
 Therefore, if a patient requires transportation in an emergency, the clock will only stop when the conveying resource arrives.